wapiti-scanner/arsenic/docs/howto/pytest.rst

 async nature of arsenic, you can test your async web applications from the same process and thread as you run your application.

-In this guide, we will have a small `aiohttp`_ based web application and test it using `pytest`_ and `pytest-asyncio`_.
+In this guide, we will have a small `starlette`_ based web application and test it using `pytest`_ and `pytest-asyncio`_.

 Prerequisites